deltachat/playground/talks/2019_openpgpsummit/delta.rst

 - No critical issues found in rPGP or RSA

-- Two high risk, one medium risk issues fixed

-- Some low-level ones pending
+- Some lower risk issues fixed, some pending

 - More reviews upcoming

 ----

-Delta Chat key verification
+Delta Chat and active attacks
 ==================================

 - "Setup-contact protocol"